jfraboni/lesson-plan/README.md

 **This will format bold text**

 Here is an example of how to setup a step for your lesson.
 Describe the concept you want your students to learn, show them examples in code (see the javascript format markup, below), and try to describe the concept a few different ways, comparing the concept to more common situations.
-The create a TODO step, for example:
+Next, create a TODO step, where the student must add a piece of code to the app, for example:

 **TODO 1 :** Here, create two variables in the same statement, one named `prompt` which will hold the prompt module, and one named `fs` to hold the file-system module: